 1. Get a Password Manager

-I’m sure you’ve heard all the horror stories of people’s account getting hacked because of lousy password management or weak passwords, so consider getting a password manager like LastPass.
+I’m sure you’ve heard all the horror stories of people’s accounts getting hacked because of lousy password management or weak passwords, so consider getting a password manager like NordPass or LastPass.
 These applications help you safely and securely store passwords for each site you need them for – all you must do is remember one good, master password.

 2. Check Your Social Media Privacy Settings